yuluofeiyu/ADINet/README.md

 ## 1. Overview
 ### 1.1.
 Introduction
+In recent years, most of the existing RGB-D SOD models use summation or splicing strategies to directly aggregate information from different modalities and decode features from different layers to predict saliency maps.
+However, they ignore the complementary properties of depth images and RGB images and the effective use of features between the same layers, resulting in a degraded model performance.
+To address this issue, we propose an asymmetric deep interaction network (ADINet) with three indispensable components with a focus on information fusion \& embedding.
+Specifically, we design a cross-modal fusion encoder  for enhancing the information fusion \& embedding on semantic signals that is employed to benefit from the mutual interaction of RGB and depth information.
+Then, we propose a global-and-local feature decoder to enrich the global \& local information for improving the recognition of salient objects.
+We have conducted the experiments on seven RGB-D benchmarks, and the results demonstrate that the proposed method is superior to or competitive with the state-of-the-art works.

 ## Preparing the necessary data
 downloading training datasets from [Baidu Drive](https://pan.baidu.com/s/1wfOG3EqyLaM0UH6pwfvpdA)(extraction code: o3o4).\
 downloading testing datasets from [Baidu Drive](https://pan.baidu.com/s/1uERpDsb9GIvCACOoCXeJSg)(extraction code: 211k).\